robnolen/aws-scaling-threat-detection-workshop/docs/02-attack-simulation.md

 To initiate the attack simulation you will need to run the module 2 CloudFormation template:

-!!! info "Before you deploy the CloudFormation template you can view it in the <a href="https://github.com/aws-samples/aws-scaling-threat-detection-workshop/blob/master/templates/02-attack-simulation.yml" target="_blank">repo</a href>."
+!!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-scaling-threat-detection-workshop/blob/master/templates/02-attack-simulation.yml" target="_blank">repo</a href>."

 Region| Deploy
 ------|-----